Have Questions?

 507-413-1178

-Azule Opportunities LLC is 11.6 miles from Faribault, Minnesota
+Azule Opportunities LLC is 11.6 miles from Faribault, MN

 In Addition, Azule Opportunities LLC believes that it is important that its patients receive individual focus and services to ensure that they get effective results.
 They specialize in various programs such as legal advocacy, co-occurring mental and substance abuse disorders, residential beds for client's children, social skills development, child care for clients children, programs for the hearing impaired and others that you can find listed in the following section.
 These services that the organization offers are also available in a variety of settings - short term drug rehab programs, intensive outpatient treatment, detoxification programs, long term drug treatment, inpatient rehab programs and more.